 Elgg uses Karma with Jasmine to run JS unit tests.

-You will need to have node is and npm installed.

-First install all the development dependencies:

-'''

-npm install

-'''

-Run through the tests just once and then quit:
+You will need to have nodejs and npm installed.
+First install all the development dependencies: npm install Run through the tests just once and then quit: npm test karma start js/tests/karma.conf.js

-'''

-npm test

-'''